Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Randomized trace estimators for parameter-dependent matrices

 To address the parameter-dependent case, we first note that the continuity assumption implies that $\Trace(\mtx{B}(t)) - \Hutch{\mtx{\Psi}}(\mtx{B}(t))$ is measurable.
-Therefore, we can apply Minkowski's integral inequality~\cite[Theorem 202]{hardy-1952-inequalities} to conclude from the moment bound~\refequ{equ:moment-bound-hutchinson} that
+Therefore, we can apply Minkowski's integral inequality~\cite[Theorem 202]{hardy-1952-inequalities} to conclude from the moment bound~\cref{equ:moment-bound-hutchinson} that